Viiio-x/Python-script-to-examine-baterial-genome/README.md

 ## ➡️The script Genome_visualization.py is a visualization of whole genomes.

-    a. import GenomeDiagram module visualizing genomes in a circular diagram from GenBank
+    a. import GenomeDiagram module visualizing genomes in both linear and circular diagrams from GenBank

     b. pick EcoRI recognition sites as a sensible caption for the features